 Pandemic has promoted the trend of contactless deliveries, and businesses are slowly adapting to the trend post-pandemic times.
 Over 40% of the United States customers now prefer contactless deliveries and want businesses to take safety precautions during deliveries.

-Contactless proof of deliveries has also become the new norm in last-mile delivery as customers, and delivery drivers want to avoid physical interactions
+Contactless proof of deliveries have also become the new norm in last-mile delivery, as customers and delivery drivers want to avoid physical interactions.

-The use of big data plays a critical role in this approach as businesses are using the power of data analytics to predict the possibility of customers requiring a specific product.
+The use of big data plays a critical role in this approach.
+Businesses are using the power of data analytics to predict the possibility of customers requiring a specific product.

 Only food delivery businesses adapt to the new trend.
 The chances are that multiple other business industries can adapt to the trend shortly to cut the delivery time and provide a unique purchase experience.

-Automation plays a significant role in helping last-mile delivery operators scale their business and boost their bottom line.
+Automation plays a significant role in helping last-mile delivery operators scale their businesses and boost their bottom line.

 Multiple retailers are looking to integrate robotic deliveries using self-driving vehicles, drones, robots, and delivery bots.
 Big guns like Amazon have invested a hefty sum in Aurora, a modern autonomous technology developer.